Text On The Vertical - Choosing The Right Orientation For Signage

 In most instances, text can be orientated horizontally, the easiest and fastest way to read.
 We don't always have that luxury in signage, where the available space leads to orientating text vertically.
 Banners and flags are a great example.
 As explained above, there are a fair few opinions about which direction content should be running, up or down.
 There is also the practice of stacking, but this only works well in very few situations, ideally with very few words.

 Check out this building.
-I have made two examples (well four actually).
+We have made two examples (well four actually).
 Text running up, text running down, and to make it a little interesting, flipped the building so there is a change of the apparent margin from right to left.
-What I found interesting (and unexpected) for me, is that 'up' works on one, and 'down' on the other.
-I had a preconceived idea one direction would look better than the other in both cases.
+What we found interesting (and unexpected), is that 'up' works on one, and 'down' on the other.
+We had a preconceived idea that one direction would look better than the other in both cases.

 Standard theory of text running up for natural eye movement.